flare-foundation/flare-stake-tool/README.md

 To use the flare-stake-tool cli app, one has to first obtain a private key (either a length 64 hexadecimal or cb58 format) and paste it into `.env` file (make sure that you run the app on a secure machine), that has the following format
 ```
-PRIVATE_KEY_HEX = "0x..."
+PRIVATE_KEY_HEX = ""
 PRIVATE_KEY_CB58 = ""
 ```

-The flare-stake-tool app is stateless and requires users to provide a path to their `.env` file, which has to be passed to a global option `--env-path`.
+The app is stateless and requires users to provide a path to their `.env` file, which has to be passed to a global option `--env-path`.
 Another global option is `--network`, which can be set to either `flare` or `costwo` (default is `flare`).